ULL-prompt-engineering/langchain-mini/README.md

 ## The prompt template

-The `prompt.txt` file is a template from which we will build the instructions  for the LLM on each step of the chat.
+The `assets/templates/prompt.txt` file is a template from which we will build the instructions  for the LLM on each step of the chat.
 The LLM answers to the previous questions are appended to the template as `Thought`s.
 The result of the call to the tools will be added to the template as `Observation`s.

 ```